 The Caster Angle

-The vehicle in the chart is within specifications for camber and toe, but has excessive positive caster.
+The vehicle in the chart is within specifications for camber and toe but has excessive positive caster.
 This excessive positive caster will cause a shimmy at higher speeds and excessive steering wheel snapback.
-This is why vehicles that specify high positive caster usually have a steering dampener attached to reduce any adverse effects.
+Vehicles that specify high positive caster usually have a steering dampener attached to reduce any adverse effects.